-"My Lady," the man began, nervously clearing his throat, "Prince Arthur… he isn't dead, I had thought he was, but apparently he escaped into the woods when the dragon attacked.
-I myself only found out last night, when I saw him for myself in Cendred's kingdom… please, I don't know what happened…"
+"My Lady," the man began, nervously clearing his throat, "Prince Arthur… he isn't dead.
+I had thought he was, but apparently he escaped into the woods when the dragon attacked.
+I myself only found out last night, when I saw him for myself in Cenred's kingdom… please, I don't know what happened…"

 "Ahhh," the lady chuckled, "He isn't dead?
 I see.
 Well, I do think that we can work this to our advantage… go, inform Bayard that it is time."